More Than Apfelstrudel

 With a metro population of 2.6 million, Vienna is the cultural, economic, and political center of Austria and lies at the crossroads of Eastern and Western Europe.
 The bustling city is rich in history and culture and known for its unique heritage in music and the arts.
 Vienna has a reputation as a hub of international diplomacy and hosts more than 40 international organisations, about 320 bilateral and multilateral diplomatic representations with about 3,800 diplomats and more than 6,000 international officials.

 … internationally recognized for its unmatched quality of living.
-Again and again, several international organisations named Vienna the "most liveable city in the world".
+Again and again, several international organizations named Vienna the “most livable city in the world”.
 In 2019, Mercer named Vienna the city with the world’s highest quality of living for the tenth consecutive year.
 It shines with its political and social stability, extremely low crime-rates, affordable cost of living, innovative and healthy public infrastructure, and environmental awareness.

 … a global capital of the Arts.
 There are over 120 theaters including the Burgtheater (which is often called the primate theater in the German-speaking area), the English Theatre and dozens of smaller houses that cater to every taste.
 Vienna is famed for its rich tradition in classical music.
 It is home to the Vienna Philharmonic Orchestra, the Vienna State Opera, the Vienna Boys Choir, and the famous Musikverein, to name just a few examples.
 There are over 160 museums, amongst them the Kunsthistorisches Museum, one of the world’s largest and most important museums, the Albertina and the Museum of Modern Art.